Age Of New Moms On The Rise As Overall Birth Rate Decreases

 The rural ethos has traditionally valued making families over education.
 While there is some evidence that this is starting to change, it is not changing fast enough to keep the fertility gap from widening.

-It is not clear what other gaps might be effected by these changes.
+It is not clear what other gaps might be affected by these changes.
 If urban families get even smaller, more educated, and more financially fit, will that represent a rising tide that lifts all ships, or a broadening of the wealth disparity?

 One thing is for certain: The very definition of family is undergoing change.
 It is too early to know what those changes will ultimately mean for the generation to come.